JamieDawson/posthog-movie-app/README.md

 ### Viewing general activity

-1. Click **Activity** tab on left dropdown menu
+1. Click the **Activity** tab on the left dropdown menu
 2. Look for the name of the event you created.
 (Example: `movie_search`)
-3. Click **Hide Posthog properties** button to make it easier to find the items in the object.
+3. Click the **Hide Posthog properties** button to make it easier to find the items in the object.

 ![Posthog Activity tab](./src/assets/posthog_event_1.png)